Skip to content Message Us Message Us

 Will geometry correction stop my coilovers from making noise?

 Often, yes.
-That "clunking" or "popping" sound is frequently caused by binding—where the spring winds up and releases tension because the strut bearing is being pulled at an extreme angle.
-Correcting the geometry relieves this tension.
+Clunking or popping is often caused by binding.
+The spring winds up and releases tension as the strut bearing is pulled at an extreme angle.
+Correcting the geometry relieves this tension and eliminates the noise source.

 Do I really need adjustable end-links?

 If your sway bar angle is visually tilted up or down rather than flat, yes.
-Adjustable end-links are essentially "neutralizers" that ensure your sway bar only works when the car leans, not when it's driving straight.
+Adjustable end-links neutralize the sway bar so it only works when the car leans in a corner, not when driving straight.
+This removes constant side-load from the coilover body.

-We recommend a "nut and bolt" check 500 miles after installation, and then an alignment check every 10,000 miles or whenever you change ride height.
+Do a nut-and-bolt check 500 miles after installation, then an alignment check every 10,000 miles or whenever you change ride height.
+Geometry shifts as components settle, so the first check is the most important.

 Next article Beyond the Showroom: Optimizing Coilover Durability for Real-World Conditions